John Kasich’s Recent Moves Reflect His 2020 Options: Primarying Trump Or Fleeing The GOP

 Kasich discussed Poizner’s plans to wage a nonpartisan bid for insurance commissioner — a post he was elected to as a Republican a decade ago — before his announcement Monday, a Poizner adviser told BuzzFeed News.
 It’s not yet certain how much Kasich will do for Poizner, who was a national co-chair of his 2016 campaign.
 Also of note: Weaver wrote a December guest column for the Kansas City Star promoting Greg Orman as an independent candidate for Kansas governor.
 (Neither Weaver nor Kasich is involved with Orman’s team.)

 A viable independent presidential bid would be tricky.
 Kasich would need the resources to win ballot access in all 50 states and to advertise a message that breaks through the traditional two-party system.
-But fundraising beyond Ohio always has been a challenge for Kasich, and he does not have the personal wealth that businessmen such as Poizner and Orman bring to their campaigns.
+But fundraising beyond Ohio always has been a challenge for Kasich, and he does not have the personal wealth that businesspeople such as Poizner and Orman bring to their campaigns.
 Poizner, a former Silicon Valley executive, was a top donor to Kasich in 2016.
 But Kasich would need many more like him to bankroll an independent 2020 effort.

 “The legal hurdles you can get over,” Klaffky said.
 “It’s the money” that’s a big challenge.

 Kasich’s interest in New Hampshire and neighboring Massachusetts, where the Boston media market reaches much of New Hampshire, suggests groundwork for a Republican primary — an option that may be more likely if Trump for whatever reason doesn’t seek a second term.
-He will visit New England College on April 3, and this week he was booked as the May graduation speaker at Harvard’s Kennedy School of Government.
+He will visit New England College on April 3, and this week he was booked as the May graduation speaker at Harvard’s John F. Kennedy School of Government.

 His team also keeps in touch with past New Hampshire aides, including Dante Vitagliano, his former operations director in the state.

-But Kasich’s tenuous standing in the GOP — Trump is popular among the party rank-and-file, and many remain upset that Kasich never supported him — means his help is not always wanted.
+But Kasich’s tenuous standing in the GOP — Trump is popular among the party rank and file, and many remain upset that Kasich never supported him — means his help is not always wanted.
 Several Republicans working for 2018 candidates who backed Kasich in 2016 acknowledged that a Kasich assist could do more harm than good.
 Even in Ohio, where Kasich is term-limited but enjoys high approval ratings, Lt.
 Gov. Mary Taylor has downplayed his endorsement of her as she attempts to score an upset in a gubernatorial primary.

 Kasich could be more of an asset in Massachusetts, where Green is running to succeed retiring Democratic Rep. Niki Tsongas.
-Moderate Republican Gov. Charlie Baker carried the district in 2014, giving GOP leaders hope that they can pick up the seat with the right candidate.
+Gov. Charlie Baker, a moderate Republican, carried the district in 2014, giving GOP leaders hope that they can pick up the seat with the right candidate.
 Green chaired Kasich’s presidential campaign in the state, and Vitagliano is managing Green’s bid.
 Kasich’s committee has donated $5,000 to Green.
 Preisse chipped in $1,000.

 “I don’t have any poll numbers on that,” Vitagliano replied when asked if a Kasich campaign visit would be welcome.
 “But we certainly appreciate the governor’s help for Rick’s campaign.”